 Highlights include:

-• Instructed to recover a tour operator’s outlay in the sum of over £1,175,000 against a hotel, in respect of a compromised claim in which a visitor to the hotel had suffered serious injury.
+• Instructed as sole counsel to recover a tour operator’s outlay in the sum of over £1,175,000 against a hotel, in respect of a compromised claim in which a visitor to the hotel had suffered serious injury.

 Expertise

-Adam’s offshore practice includes regular appearances as junior counsel in appeals to the Judicial Committee of the Privy Council from the Caribbean.
-He has appeared in appeals from Jamaica, Trinidad and Tobago, The Bahamas, and Antigua and Barbuda.
-He is ranked as a Rising Star (Tier 1) in the Legal 500 in “The English Bar (Offshore)” category.
+Adam’s offshore practice includes regular appearances as junior counsel in appeals to the Judicial Committee of the Privy Council.
+He has appeared in appeals from Mauritius, Jamaica, Trinidad and Tobago, The Bahamas, and Antigua and Barbuda.
+He has been repeatedly ranked as a Rising Star (Tier 1) in the Legal 500 in “The English Bar (Offshore)” category in 2024, 2025 and 2026.
+He is also regularly instructed to advise on matters of English law in respect of trials and appeals in Jersey and Gibraltar.

-Adam regularly acts for governments, businesses and individuals, and is keen to continue to build his offshore practice.
-His experience encompasses the full range of offshore work, including constitutional law, commercial law, judicial review, election law, general common law and criminal appeals.
+Adam frequently acts for governments, businesses and individuals, and is keen to continue to build his offshore practice.
+His experience encompasses the full range of offshore work, including appeals engaging constitutional law, commercial and chancery matters, judicial review, election law, and general common law.

 Recent cases where Adam has been instructed as junior counsel include: